wso2/docs-is/en/docs/guides/user-mgt/delete-users.md

     enable = true
     ```

-2. Add the
+2. Add the following property to the
     `           <IS_HOME>/repository/conf/deployment.toml          `
     file, and set `           enable          ` to
-    `           true          ` in the following event recorder:
+    `           true          `.

     ``` toml
     [event.default_recorder.user_delete_event]
     name= "org.wso2.carbon.user.mgt.recorder.DefaultUserDeletionEventRecorder"
     enable = true
     ```

-    This writes details related to user deletion in the CSV format to
+    This writes details related to user deletion in the `.csv` format to
     the
     `           <IS_HOME>/repository/logs/delete-event.log          `
     file.

     !!! note
-         If necessary, you can write user delete event details to a custom CSV
+         If necessary, you can write user delete event details to a custom `.csv`
          file that you specify.
 To do this, add the following property in
           the `<IS_HOME>/repository/conf/deployment.toml         `
-         file, and make sure to specify the custom CSV file path.
+         file, and make sure to specify the custom `.csv `file path.

          ``` java
          [event.default_recorder.user_delete_event]